otunbasoa/otunbasoa/README.md

 ## Professional Journey
-🌐 With a keen interest in all things cloud, I am a DevOps Engineer with 3 years of work experience.
-I specialize in developing and maintaining infrastructure on AWS and Digital Ocean.
-I possess strong skills in automating, deploying, and testing using Ansible, Terraform, and Jenkins.
-With a deep understanding of agile methodologies and a passion for continuous improvement, Seeking a role where I can utilize my skills and knowledge to contribute to the success of a team and company.
+🌐 With a keen interest in all things cloud, I enjoy selling, be it real estate or technology products

 ## Personal Interests
 📚 Outside of my professional pursuits, I have a passion for reading and exploring the fascinating world of business.
 Whether it's learning how to fly a plane or trying to figure out the weather, I'm always eager to learn something new.